Keano20/Keano20/README.md

 ## 📋 Currently working on

 ### 💰 Spendle - Personal Finance Tracker
-A Full-stack finance management app built with C#, .NET, and MongoDB.
+A Full-stack finance management app built with C#, .NET, and Micrsoft Azure SQL Database.
 - Features secure user authentication with hashed passwords and sessions.
 - structured for future Azure deployment.
 - Currently in active development.